novel-zlood/novel-zlood.github.io/source/_posts/rptc/rptc-84.md

 “Well… you paid my deposit before.”

-“But I’ve already paid it back.”
+“But you’ve already paid it back.”

 “I can’t live with debt.
 Money is money, but emotional debt stays with you for life.”